-GIC-xxxz transducers are able to measure DC currents in the presence of higher levels of AC.
-This enables accurate measurement of Geomagnetically Induced Currents (GIC) on power grids, and of the DC components potentially present in Photo-Voltaic system and inverters.
+CTH-GIC transducers are able to measure DC currents including very low frequency ac, in the presence of higher levels of AC current at the power frequency.
+The CTH-GIC effectively attenuates the power frequency current allowing the DC and 'VLF' AC currents to be measured.
+This enables accurate measurement of Geomagnetically Induced Currents (GIC) on power grids and DC components potentially harming and degrading distribtion equipment.
 The device operates over a wide dynamic range and maintains low-level accuracy even after a large over-range.
 The GIC’s inherently low residual effect eliminates the need to degauss in all but extreme circumstances.
 The split-core enclosure, with captive hardware and outdoor rating, makes installation easy and does not require circuit interruption.

-Geomagnetically Induced Currents (GICs) can result from geomagnetic storms—a type of space weather event in which Earth's magnetic field is rattled by incoming magnetic solar material.
-Most GICs are triggered by coronal mass ejections, or CMEs, which interact with the magnetic field around Earth and cause it to rattle.
-The quick-changing magnetic fields create GICs through a process called electromagnetic induction.
-GICs can flow through railroad tracks, underground pipelines, and power grids.
-In extreme cases, they can cause blackouts.
+Geomagnetically Induced Currents (GICs) can result from geomagnetic storms, which is a type of space weather event in which Earth's magnetic field is disturbed by incoming magnetic solar material.
+Most GICs are triggered by coronal mass ejections, or CMEs, which interact with the magnetic field around Earth and cause it to temporarily "rattle".
+The quick-changing magnetic fields electromagnetically induce currents in long electrical conductor installations like grid and distrbution networks.
+GICs can flow also through railroad tracks, underground pipelines and power grids.
+In extreme cases, they can cause power outages like brownouts and in some cases blackouts.

 XXX | DC Range | Z | Output Type |